 3. Catherine came to power in a bloodless coup that later turned deadly.

 On July 9, just six months after becoming czar, Peter abdicated, and Catherine was proclaimed sole ruler.
-However, what had began as a bloodless coup soon turned deadly.
+However, what had begun as a bloodless coup soon turned deadly.
 On July 17 Peter died, possibly at the hands of Alexei Orlov, the brother of Catherine’s current lover Gregory.
 Though there is no proof that Catherine knew of the alleged murder before it happened, it cast a pall over her reign from the start.

-4. Catherine faced down more than a dozen uprisings during her reign.
+4. Catherine faced more than a dozen uprisings during her reign.

 Of the various uprisings that threatened Catherine’s rule, the most dangerous came in 1773, when a group of armed Cossacks and peasants led by Emelyan Pugachev rebelled against the harsh socioeconomic conditions of Russia’s lowest class, the serfs.
 As with many of the uprisings Catherine faced, Pugachev’s Rebellion called into question the validity of her reign.
 Pugachev, a former army officer, claimed that he was actually the deposed (and believed dead) Peter III, and therefore the rightful heir to the Russian throne.